luizhlelis/trace-context-w3c/README.md

 > **_NOTE:_** the `System.Diagnostics.Activity` library in .net 5 has already been configured as the w3c standard

 even though the example above shows a single process application, that's the pattern specified by the Trace Context standard.
-Basically, what that program is doing is: first it opens an upstream span scope and print the `traceparent` in the stdout, then it calls a downstream method which opens another span scope and also prints its `traceparent` and close scope after that, the upstream span scope was closed after all of it.
+Basically, what that program is doing is: first it opens an upstream span scope and print the `traceparent` in the stdout, then it calls a downstream method which opens another span scope and also prints its `traceparent` and close the scope.
+After that, the upstream span scope was closed after all of it.
 The systems output follow below:

 ```bash
 Upstream